Flight-Free-UK/flight_free_uk_website/source/posts_travel/top-10-grounded-holidays.html.markdown

 #### 9. Prague

-The Czech capital is a favourite for stag dos and birthday parties, but there's no need to fly there.
-There are several options including daytime trains or the European Sleeper from Brussels, which departs at 1922 and arrives in Prague at 11.30 after a stunning journey down the breathtaking Elbe valley.
+The Czech capital is a favourite for stag dos and birthday weekends, but there's no need to fly there.
+There are several options including daytime trains via Cologne and Berlin, or the European Sleeper direct from Brussels.

-Even with multiple connections (in London, Brussels, Frankfurt, Nuremberg and Cheb), it's possible to reach the city [from the UK in a single day](https://flightfree.co.uk/travel_articles/prague-to-pembrokeshire-in-a-day/).
+T﻿he sleeper is the most time-effective option, departing at 1922 and arriving in Prague at 11.30 after a stunning journey down the breathtaking Elbe valley.
+But even travelling during the day, it's possible to reach the city [from the UK in a single day](https://flightfree.co.uk/travel_articles/prague-to-pembrokeshire-in-a-day/)

+T﻿ake your pick from the [8 options outlined by the Man in Seat 61](https://www.seat61.com/Czech.htm#london-to-prague) (or choose your own, different, option!)

 #### 10. Edinburgh